kadarmeeran465/dominos-predictive-purchase-order-system/README.md

 ## 🏆 Results

-The results include accurate sales predictions, where the forecasting model delivers precise estimates of pizza sales for the upcoming period.
-This enables more effective planning and inventory management.
-Additionally, a comprehensive purchase order is generated, which outlines the exact quantities of each ingredient required based on the forecasted sales.
-This ensures that all necessary ingredients are available to meet the predicted demand, supporting smooth operations and efficient stock management.
+The project delivers highly accurate pizza sales forecasts, providing precise predictions for the upcoming week.
+These forecasts enable better planning and optimized inventory management.
+Based on the predicted sales, a comprehensive purchase order is generated, detailing the exact quantities of each ingredient required.
+This ensures that the necessary ingredients are stocked efficiently, minimizing waste and avoiding shortages.
+The result supports seamless operations by aligning supply with demand, improving both supply chain efficiency and overall business performance.
 ---